 Instructions

-- Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and grease and line two 8" cake tins
+- Pre-heat your oven to 160C Fan/350F/Gas Mark 4, and grease and line two 8" cake tins (that are at least 2" deep)

-- Divide the mixture between the tins, use scales for accuracy
+- Divide the mixture between the tins, use scales for accuracy if you like

 - Bake them for 30-35 minutes or until a skewer inserted in the middle comes out clean.
-Leave them to fully cool either in the tins or remove from the tin and place on cooling racks
+Leave them to fully cool either in the tins or remove from the tins and place on cooling racks

 - Put one of the sponges on your plate or cake stand and pipe or spread some of the buttercream onto it